 Fire safety checklist for individuals with hearing loss

-If your or someone you love is deaf or has hearing loss, October is a good month to have a discussion about fire safety.
+If you or someone you love is deaf or has hearing loss, October is a good month to have a discussion about fire safety.
 Here's a checklist of things you can do to make sure everyone in your family — regardless of their ability to hear — can get out of the house safely in the event of a fire.

 According to the National Safety Council (NCS), there were 3,100 unintentional deaths related to fire in 2010.
 Fires are the fourth highest cause of accidental death in the United States and most house fires occur during the night when people are asleep.
 As the weather turns cooler, the risk of fire in the home increases.
-Of course the best way to survive a home fire is to not have one in the first place.
+Of course, the best way to survive a home fire is to not have one in the first place.
 Take a look around your home and make sure:

 - electrical cords are not frayed, loose, or hidden under rugs

 - light fixtures have the correct bulb wattage